-LOUISVILLE — Using a question-and-answer format, a longtime Presbyterian pastor and an inquirer in Sacramento Presbytery offered a workshop Saturday during the 2020 Intercultural Transformation Workshops.
+Using a question-and-answer format, a longtime Presbyterian pastor and an inquirer in Sacramento Presbytery offered a workshop during the recent Intercultural Transformation Workshops.

-The Rev. Dr. Aart van Beek, a former missionary who led an intercultural congregation in Sacramento for 23 years, and Rino Tiwa, an Indonesian born to missionary parents in the Philippines, led the online workshop as part of the online conference, which continues Saturday.
+The Rev. Dr. Aart van Beek, a former missionary who led an intercultural congregation in Sacramento for 23 years, and Rino Tiwa, an Indonesian born to missionary parents in the Philippines, led the online workshop as part of the online conference.

-During their “Gauging Your Congregation’s Readiness for Intercultural Transformation” workshop, van Beek and Tiwa addressed three tasks congregations must undertake if they’re serious about becoming more intercultural: looking at the congregation’s culture, looking at how that culture operates within the congregation, and evaluating the congregation’s culture of communication.
+During their “Gauging Your Congregation’s Readiness for Intercultural Transformation” workshop, van Beek and Tiwa addressed three tasks congregations must undertake if they are serious about becoming more intercultural: looking at the congregation’s culture, looking at how that culture operates within the congregation, and evaluating the congregation’s culture of communication.
 During the recorded portion of their presentation, Tiwa asked the questions and van Beek provided the answers.
-The two also answered questions during Saturday’s workshop.
+The two also answered questions during the workshop.

 Sometimes, van Beek answered Tiwa’s questions with questions: “Who holds the power?
 Are we ready to move that around for other people?
 If this is going to mean we move around the furniture in a metaphoric way, do we have the wherewithal to do that?
 Are people on board with that?”

 What has the deepest meaning to most worshipers in the church?
 For many Presbyterians, it’s the spoken word, hymn-singing, the youth group or outreach efforts, he said, but for some it’s cherished fundraisers or certain social events.
 “If you’re honest, if you change them, you will have a big shift in meaning,” van Beek said.